carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 get two clients, twarc & twarc2.
 Twarc was designed with the v1 Twitter API in mind, and Twarc2 was designed as a response to Twitter implementing their v2 API.

-## Tweet counts
+### Tweet counts endpoint
-Allows you to fish around to estimate traffic without spending your quota
+ This endpoint allows you to fish around to estimate traffic without spending your quota

 ~~~
 !twarc2 counts --text "UCSB"